pluggles/ctf-write-ups/csaw-2018/getIt/README.md

 And just as a sanity check if we net cat to the servers address and port provided for us:
 ![greeting](greeting.png)
-e see similar behavior.
-The server execuatable echos back what we type, and then stays alive until we hit enter.
+we see similar behavior.
+The server executable echos back what we type, and then stays alive until we hit enter.

 Alright now that we have an idea of how the program functions, lets see if we can figure out what we should be doing.

 There are a few ways we can go about this.
-We can open up the project in a disassembler such as IDA Pro or Binar Ninja, or we  can use objdump to view the assembly.
+We can open up the project in a disassembler such as IDA Pro or Binary Ninja, or we  can use objdump to view the assembly.

 Lets start with objdump and go from there:
 ```